IP & COMMERCIALISATION

 WHO WILL OWN IP ARISING FROM FUNDED PROJECTS?

 WHAT HAPPENS TO PRE-EXISTING IP THAT IS RELEVANT TO THE APPLICATION FOR FUNDING?

-Applicants should work with OUI to identify their relevant background intellectual property controlled by Oxford that would form part of a package of IP to be licensed to a spinout based on results of a LAB282-funded project.
+Applicants should work with OUI to identify their relevant background intellectual property controlled by Oxford that would form part of a package of IP to be licensed to a spinout, based on results of a LAB282 funded project.
 It is expected that, subject to any 3rd party rights, Background IP (i.e. IP existing before the LAB282 projects starts) will be included in any such package, as far is it is needed to enable exploitation of Arising IP from the project.

 HOW WILL THE DOWNSTREAM RESULTS BE COMMERCIALISED?

 LAB282 has been established to fuel the creation of new spinout companies from the University of Oxford, and spinout formation will be the preferred route to commercialise the outputs from funded projects.
 Spinouts based on the results of LAB282 awards will be established based on an equity and IP licence framework agreed by the partners.
 For more information, please contact Oxford University Innovation.